vinidapooh/Internet-Mobile-Plans-Analysis/README.md

 * So I created 2 views, one just for prices, and one for speeds.

-* Here is the SQL code for your referral
+* Here is the SQL code:

 ```